podhmo/swagger-bundler/README.rst

 swagger-bundler
 ========================================

-this is individual tool for bundling swagger definitions.
+This is individual tool for bundling swagger definitions.

 - python3 only (python3.5+ is better)